Hypfer/Valetudo/docs/_pages/faq.md

 It's an understandable perspective, but that's not how the world works.
 And - most importantly - you won't be able to change how the world works by just forcefully trying to get what you want without considering the needs of other parties involved.

+**2025 Update**

+With the geopolitical difficulties of the current century also come new nuances to this topic.
+Specifically, we have seen vendors disable IoT devices also as part of international sanctions.

+Wherever you might stand on these conflicts and wherever you might be coming from, I think we can agree that even just tipping your toe into that topic is a massive business liability.
+Thus, I won't.

+I enjoy geopolitics as something watched from afar; not something where I suddenly find myself on the chessboard.

 ## Can you support Robot Model XY? <a name="newbot"></a>